Transition metal carbyne complex: Structure

 Monomeric metal carbyne complexes exhibit fairly linear M–C–R linkages according to X-ray crystallography.
 The M–C distances are typically shorter than the M–C bonds found in metal carbenes.
-The bond angle is generally between 170° and 180° Analogous to Fischer and Schrock carbenes; Fischer and Schrock carbynes are also known.
+The bond angle is generally between 170° and 180°.
+Analogous to Fischer and Schrock carbenes; Fischer and Schrock carbynes are also known.
 Fischer carbynes usually have lower oxidation state metals and the ligands are π-accepting/electron-withdrawing ligands.
 Schrock carbynes on the other hand typically have higher oxidation state metals and electron-donating/anionic ligands.
-In a Fischer carbyne the C-carbyne exhibits electrophilic behavior while Schrock carbynes display nucleophilic reactivity on the carbyne carbon Carbyne complexes have also been characterized by many methods including infrared Spectroscopy, Raman spectroscopy.
+In a Fischer carbyne the C-carbyne exhibits electrophilic behavior while Schrock carbynes display nucleophilic reactivity on the carbyne carbon.
+In 2025, radical reactivity at the carbyne carbon was also reported.
+Carbyne complexes have also been characterized by many methods including infrared Spectroscopy, Raman spectroscopy, and single-crystal X-ray diffraction.
 Bond lengths, bond angles and structures can be inferred from these and other analytical techniques.

 Metal carbyne complexes also exhibit a large trans effect, where the ligand opposite the carbyne is typically labile.